-Once the OA has completed the data reconciliation process, they send the data to the outside actuary (Conduent).
-Conduent does additional review of the data and sends any questions or inconsistencies back to the OA to resolve.
+Once the OA has completed the data reconciliation process, they send the data to the outside actuary (Conduent/Buck).
+Conduent/Buck does additional review of the data and sends any questions or inconsistencies back to the OA to resolve.
+Second Engagement Update - The OA now performs the valuations of all plans internally, so Conduent/Buck is no longer involved with the pension plans.
+The OA continues to prepare the data reconciliations and notes that had been provided to Conduent/Buck and uses them for internal checking.
+In addition, the OA is utilizing data validation tools within the valuation software (ProVal) for an additional layer of checking.